FabioChiodini/blog.kiodo.it/exampleSite/content/post/AutomatingPKS.md

 '

 ---
-if you are installing PKS more than once or if you need more automation for test environment **you can have it with PKS :) **
+If you are installing PKS more than once or if you need more automation for test environment **you can have it with PKS :) **

 AS most of the interface is API based you just have to use some CLI abilities ;)